thegetty/bronze-guidelines/content/intro.md

 -   clay-based material rich in sand and often organic materials that can be shaped either directly by hand or indirectly in a mold.
 Clay-based cores and refractory molds may be the result of a complex manufacturing sequence comprising up to five stages, namely the selection, possible modification, and mix of raw materials, and the shaping and baking of the core.
 Clay-based materials may be called loams;

--   sand-based refractory mold materials bound by clay or small amounts of resin (**fig. 6**);
+-   sand-based refractory mold materials bound by clay or small amounts of resin ({% ref 'fig-006' %});

 -   plaster-based slurries made of gypsum with added sand and crushed ceramic powder or “grog”;

--   colloidal silica slurry layered with larger refractory particles that form a “ceramic shell” through sintering of the colloidal particles (**fig. 7**).[^32]
+-   colloidal silica slurry layered with larger refractory particles that form a “ceramic shell” through sintering of the colloidal particles ({% ref 'fig-007' %}).[^32]

-Monumental bronzes may be built over cores that have an internal fired-brick structure.[^33] Bricks can also be found in life-size and medium-scale casts (**fig. 8**).[^34] The cores themselves may be hollow.
+Monumental bronzes may be built over cores that have an internal fired-brick structure.[^33] Bricks can also be found in life-size and medium-scale casts ({% ref 'fig-008' %}).[^34] The cores themselves may be hollow.
 This is the rule in bell casting, and has also been witnessed on bronze statuary, notably on ancient bronzes in the South Arabian peninsula.[^35] See also [Case Study 7](/case-studies/7/).

 How the core is held in place in relation to the outer mold in order to ensure the desired gap between them during casting as described in [GI§2.6](/intro/#S2.6) below on armatures and {% def "bronze" %}.